ryan-byrne/pywfom/README.md

-# OpenWFOM
+# Python Module for the [OpenWFOM](https://hillmanlab.zuckermaninstitute.columbia.edu/content/optical-imaging-and-microscopy-development-and-dissemination) Imaging System

-This repository stores the required software for the OpenWFOM system.
+The ```wfom``` module is a way to access the OpenWFOM

 ## Getting Started